lrq3000/fast_gemini_ai_for_excel/README.md

-## Excel Plugin for Google's Gemini AI Model
+# Fast Gemini AI for Excel

-⚡ Excel Plugin for Google Gemini 🤖 — Now with Ultra-Fast Parallel Processing 🚀 Custom AI functions right in your spreadsheet.
+⚡ Excel Macros and Plugins for Google Gemini 🤖 — Now with Ultra-Fast Parallel Processing 🚀 Custom AI functions right in your spreadsheet.
 Smarter, faster, better.

 Get AI-enriched results in milliseconds over hundreds of cells!
 Automate and systematize various tasks from freeform text cells such as labelling, classification, keywords extraction, sentiment analysis, etc.